Blog / Year-in-Review

 2026 — The category plateaus in public.
 Vendor accuracy numbers stayed flat.
 Independent audits continued to replicate the same false-positive findings.
 Two trends accelerated: (1) institutions stopped using the score as primary evidence, and (2) writers continued to use AI assistance at higher rates than ever, with or without disclosure.

-The Numbers, Side by Side
+2023 vs 2026: The Numbers Side by Side

 |---|---|---|---|